 Founded by former Director of BBC News, James Harding and former Publisher at the Wall Street Journal, Katie Vanneck-Smith in April 2019, Tortoise has grown rapidly to offer an innovative model for storytelling that welcomes public opinion to influence the news agenda.

 The Journalists’ Charity will be joining a network of not-for-profits, NGOs and other charities who invite groups of people to participate in Tortoise’s open newsroom discussions and themed digital Think-ins, concentrating on topics concerning technology, natural resources, identity, finance, and longevity.
-Guest speakers include MPs, CEOs, and authors to name a few, and have welcomed figures such as Madeleine Albright, Carolyn McCall, and Gina Miller.
+Guest speakers include MPs, CEOs, and authors to name a few, and have welcomed figures such as Madeline Albright, Carolyn McCall, and Gina Miller.

 All Journalists’ Charity beneficiaries (including successful First Jobs Fund applicants) will be offered a Tortoise membership which includes unlimited access to Tortoise Think-Ins, investigative journalism written pieces from award-winning writers and the Slow Newscast podcast, for a 12-month period.